4ida/4ida/README.md

 ### Hi there 👋

+I code, I hack.
+I take old games modernize it.
+I manage servers + networks.
+I draw, do graphics design (branding) and more...

+I'm Aida, a 18 year old trans nb catgirl, who is kinda weeb loves anime, gaming, game modding, reverse engineering, having servers, having private 4G LTE network, making websites, videos, art, 3d stuff, animation and also pretty much entrepreneur.

+Basically, almost anything that's got to do something with computers/IT, I probably can do it.
+<br><em>If not, open for new challanges, and learning more stuff! ❤️</em>

+#### My interests & things I do (might not be all, might not be aware of some...)
+FLOSS - SysAdmin - Security - Reverse Enginner - Economy - History - Technology - GamesDev<br>
+Blender 3D - Graphics design/Art - Media - Language - Linux - Lifestyle - Philosophy - Software - Science
+<br>and sometimes Making tutorials

 <!--
 **4ida/4ida** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.